How To Clean 7 Sneaky Dirty Spots In Your Bedroom

 You may never give a thought to cleaning your mattress because it’s almost always covered up.
 But your mattress will stay fresher if you spot clean it every few months with mild detergent or hand soap.
 (A gel memory foam mattress should never be submerged in water or dry-cleaned, FYI.)
 The best way to defend against staining and moisture on any mattress is to use a water-resistant mattress protector and machine wash it every two months; it will also help you sleep cool, which means fewer sweat stains on your mattress.

 Not to gross you out, but pillows accumulate oil, sweat, and dead skin, not to mention allergens like dust and pet hair — none of which are super-visible.
 Because pillows are made from a variety of materials, there’s no one-size-fits-all cleaning “reco.”
 Some can be machine-washed on the gentle cycle and hung dry.
 But memory foam pillows should never be submerged in water; spot clean only.
 To extend the life of your pillow, use a pillow protector that you change and wash weekly with other bedding.
 If your pillow gets stained or spotted, use a little baking soda mixed with salt and water to freshen.
+By the way, if you are looking for the best pillow for side sleepers, your search has come to an end.

 Whether yours is made from wood, metal, or upholstery, don’t neglect this dirt magnet that’s inches away from your face.
 To clean a fabric headboard, vacuum to remove dust, then blot any stains instead of rubbing.
 Spot clean with mild soap and water.
 For a wooden headboard, be sure to use products specifically made to clean wood; too much water and harsh soap can leave stains.
 And for metal, gently use a fine steel wool pad to remove oil and grease.
 Before you know it, you’ll be on your way to a bedroom that’s tidy and clean.